Travis d'Arnaud Player Props: Braves vs. Padres

-After going 1-for-5 with an RBI in his most recent game, Travis d'Arnaud and the Atlanta Braves take on the San Diego Padres (who will start Michael Wacha) at 7:20 PM ET on Saturday.
+After going 0-for-2 in his last game, Travis d'Arnaud and the Atlanta Braves take on the San Diego Padres (who will start Seth Lugo) at 7:10 PM ET on Sunday.

-In his most recent appearance, he went 1-for-5 with an RBI against the Padres.
+He had a hitless performance in his last game (0-for-2) against the Padres.

 Travis d'Arnaud Game Info & Props vs. the Padres